ck37/safety-planning-app/README.md

 2. **Scan the QR code** with your Camera app
 3. **Launch in Expo Go** to run the native version with full iOS integration

-The native version provides access to all features including:
-- Face ID/Touch ID biometric authentication
-- Native iOS notifications and alerts
-- Optimized performance and native UI components
+The native version provides access to all features including Face ID/Touch ID biometric authentication, native iOS notifications and alerts, optimized performance with native UI components, full offline functionality, and voice activation features.
-- Full offline functionality
-- Voice activation features

 *For the most authentic experience and to test all security features, we recommend using the native iOS version through Expo Go.*